 You cannot rule out the place of certification in career advancement; Radiation Health and Safety Certification is not an exception.

 As an individual who has acquired a certification in Radiation Safety, you will have opportunities for career advancement.
-This can take various forms, like better job offer, having competitive edge in the job market, pay rise, etc.
+This can take various forms, like a better job offer, having a competitive edge in the job market, a pay rise, etc.

 Types of Radiation Health and Safety Certifications

-In this paragraph we will dissect some radiation safety certification.
-Some are professional area which you may feel is not part of health and Safety; it is worthy to note that everyone serving in these area get to learn about the risk of radiation and the safety measure to use it safely where necessary.
+In this paragraph, we will dissect some radiation safety certifications.
+Some are professional areas that you may feel are not part of health and Safety; it is worth noting that everyone serving in these areas gets to learn about the risk of radiation and the safety measures to use it safely where necessary.

 Here are some of the certifications;